hiero-ledger/hiero-website/content/_index.md

 [[section_roadmap_points]]
 heading = "Renaming and rebranding" text = '''
-Repositories in the Hedera GitHub organization (<a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">https://github.com/hashgraph</a>) use “Hedera” or “Hashgraph” as names of the project reflecting the initial motivations for its use, reflected in the repository and project names but also in the sources.
+Repositories in the <a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">Hedera GitHub organization</a> use “Hedera” or “Hashgraph” as names of the project reflecting the initial motivations for its use, reflected in the repository and project names but also in the sources.
 With the transition of sources to Hiero we plan to refactor all those projects and use Hiero as core element in naming conventions.
 '''
 icon = "images/Hiero-Icon-Timeline-4.svg"